This post contains affiliate links.

 Of course, we do not bring our vinyl records to space, so that should not be too much concern.
 However, one thing we should take note of is the force exerted by other items placed on top of your vinyl records, which will exert pressure upon your vinyl.

 There are many ways to achieve this: putting heavy objects on top of your vinyl is one, but a common mistake is stacking your vinyl records together.

 Of course, vinyl records are not the heaviest, but when stacked, they can exert enough pressure to warp your vinyl records!

 So aside from finding what temperature can vinyl records withstand, we should also consider what amount of pressure you should put on your vinyl records.
-And to that, I say, do not stack your vinyl records together!
-Store them horizontally or at least stack them in the manner that they do not succumb to external vertical pressure.
+And to that, I say, do not stack your vinyl records on top of each other!
+Store them vertically (upright) or at least stack them in the manner that they do not succumb to external horizontal pressure.

 Frequently Asked Questions

 - How Can I Keep My Vinyl Records Safe?

 To keep your vinyl records safe, keep them stored in a cool, dry place.
 Also, make sure to allot some budget into your vinyl storage system.

 One of the main reasons why vinyl records succumb to damage is due to improper handling.
 We always recommend never to touch the surface of your vinyl records.